w3f/Grant-Milestone-Delivery/deliveries/project_aurras_mvp_phase_1_milestone-2-3.md

 **Note**

-* Considering the comments from first milestone delivery we have added below components that where not in scope inorder bring a utility for this delivery
+* Considering the comments from first milestone delivery we have added below components that where not in scope inorder to bring a utility for this delivery
     * Push Notification
     * Balance Filter
     * Minimal UI for Registering Balance Notification